cassiomolin/microservices-springboot/README.md

 This application consists of four different services:

 - **Product service:** Provides API for managing products.
-By default runs on port `8001`.
+By default it runs on port `8001`.
 - **Shopping list service:** Provides API for managing shopping lists.
-By default runs on port `8002`.
+By default it runs on port `8002`.
 - **Service discovery:** Netflix Eureka service that discovers and registers other service instances.
-By default runs on port `8761`.
+By default it runs on port `8761`.
 - **API gateway:** Netflix Zuul API gateway that sits on the top of the product and shopping list services, providing a gateway for those services.
-By default runs on port `8765`.
+By default it runs on port `8765`.

 See the diagram below: